Risks associated with silica nanoparticles

 Workers are the first to be exposed

-In April 2019, the INRS had issued a call to companies using nanostructured amorphous silica for occupational health research.
-The candidates were obviously few, because the INRS has relaunched a new identical call in September 2021…
+In April 2019, as part of an occupational health research project, INRS issued a call to companies using nanostructured amorphous silica.
+There were apparently only few candidates because INRS relaunched a new identical call in September 2021…

-In May 2019, the French National Health Security Agency (Anses) warned of the high health risks associated with crystalline silica, particularly for the 365,000 workers exposed to it, including quartz.
+In May 2019, the French National Health Security Agency (Anses) warned of the high health risks associated with crystalline silica, including quartz, particularly for the 365,000 workers exposed to it.
 The risks of amorphous silicas are particularly important, because of their nanometric size.
-The Anses recommends a series of measures in terms of prevention and control of exposure in the workplace, medical surveillance and recognition of occupational diseases.
+Anses recommends a series of measures in terms of prevention and control of exposure in the workplace, medical surveillance and recognition of occupational diseases.

 In French :